kheller18/data-structures-algorithms/questions/AWS.md

   ![s3 cross-region replication](../images/aws/s3_cross_region_replication.png)

 162. What is SnowBall?
-     + To transfer terabytes of data outside and inside of the AWS environment, a small application called SnowBall is used.
+     + SnowBall: used to transfer terabytes of data outside and inside of the AWS environment.
      + Data transferring using SnowBall is done in the following ways:
        + A job is created.
        + The SnowBall application is connected.